How to maximize your federal TSP retirement contributions

 ABOUT CATCH-UP CONTRIBUTIONS

-Note that federal employees aged 50+ who earned over $145,000 in the past year must make catch-up contributions to the Roth TSP instead of the Traditional TSP.
+Federal employees aged 50+ who earned over $145,000 in 2025 must make catch-up contributions to the Roth TSP instead of the Traditional TSP.

 TSP is a great retirement savings plan for many federal employees.
 If you want to maximize your contributions and the agency matching contributions, contribute the amounts specified above, spread evenly across all 26 pay periods.